Frosh and Transfer Students

 Because undergraduate life is based in university residences, Stanford encourages new and first-year transfer students to live on campus where they can more easily become part of the community.

 First-year students who accept their offer of admission receive information and preference forms for housing, academics and student services through Approaching Stanford.
 Approaching Stanford is updated each May.
 Preference forms for housing, meal plan, required classes and advising are due in June.

 Students who require special housing accommodations due to a documented disability or medical issue must register with and submit documentation to the Office of Accessible Education (OAE) as soon as possible, so that their medical needs can be taken into consideration when the frosh and transfer assignments are being made.
 If a student submits the request after assignments are made, the accommodation can only be made if there is an appropriate space available.

 Non-traditional frosh and transfer students who need to be located in graduate housing (students 25 or over, students requiring couples' housing or students with children) need to apply for housing by turning in a paper/PDF application to the Housing Assignments office in addition to filling out the Approaching Stanford forms.
 Non-traditional frosh will be given a neighborhood assignment and provided an affiliation with a frosh house.

 Student Housing makes frosh and transfer housing assignments in random order – not on a first-come, first-served basis – after the deadline for returning forms has passed.

 Living on Campus

 Stanford University has been a residential teaching and research university since the beginning, and its residence system is among the largest and most diverse in the nation.

-Stanford’s vibrant residence communities give students the opportunity to extend learning beyond the classroom, make lifelong friends, and develop a deeper understanding of the world beyond the university.
+Stanford’s vibrant neighborhood communities give students the opportunity to extend learning beyond the classroom, make lifelong friends, and develop a deeper understanding of the world beyond the university.